-Choosing a dog name can be so much more than just choosing a random name.
-These names are meant to have meaning and at the same time be unique and special.
-We love Hebrew dog names.
+Choosing a dog name can entail so much more than just choosing a random name.
+Pet names are meant to have meaning, and at the same time be unique and special.
+That’s why we love Hebrew dog names.

 We’ve put together a guide that contains a list of dog names.
 We’ve shared their meanings as well so you can fully understand why each name was selected and why it might be a great choice for a dog.
 We hope you can find something here that you like for your girl or boy dog!